Privacy Policy

 The App connects to game servers selected by the user.
 Those third-party servers may process the player's IP address, username, chat, and gameplay traffic under their own policies.
 When you open the Recommended tab, the App also sends a standard status ping to each recommended server to show live online count and latency.
 This happens before you choose to connect, and the recommended server receives your IP address as part of that ping.

-The App also fetches a recommended-server catalog from Cubaster servers and may send optional aggregated recommended-server telemetry.
-This telemetry does not include account identifiers, advertising identifiers, Android ID, device ID, chat content, gameplay content, contact lists, or device files.
+The App fetches a static address-only recommended-server catalog from cubaster.com.
+It does not send recommended-server analytics, reports, account identifiers, advertising identifiers, Android ID, device ID, chat content, gameplay content, contact lists, or device files to the catalog host.

-If crash diagnostics upload is enabled, the App may send minimal crash reports and technical diagnostics to Cubaster servers so we can diagnose crashes, ANRs, native failures, compatibility problems, and performance regressions.
+Crash diagnostics upload is disabled by default.
+If the user explicitly enables it in the App, the App may send minimal crash reports and technical diagnostics to Cubaster servers so we can diagnose crashes, ANRs, native failures, compatibility problems, and performance regressions.
 Upload is optional, and these reports are designed to be compact, redacted, and privacy-minimized.

 If the App is distributed through Google Play, Google may process technical data required to deliver the app and asset packs under Google's own policies.